The NAGWS/USA rulebook

 regular season games is $2 for adults and $1 for children and must be standard

 at all schools.
-There is no family admission.
-Players and coaches listed on the
+Players and coaches listed on the rosters are admitted

 - The admission fee for